MicrosoftDocs/edge-developer/microsoft-edge/dev-guide.md

 ### Listening to your feedback

-We really do listen to your feedback and have now implemented support for several requested standards in EdgeHTML 18, including the [`DataTransfer.setDragImage()`](https://developer.mozilla.org/docs/Web/API/DataTransfer/setDragImage) method used to set a custom image when dragging and dropping, and [`secureConnectionStart`](https://developer.mozilla.org/docs/Web/API/PerformanceResourceTiming/secureConnectionStart), a property of the Performance Resource Timing API, which can be used for returning a timestamp immediately before the browser starts the handshake process to secure the current connection.
+We listen to your feedback and have implemented support for several requested APIs in EdgeHTML 18, including the [`DataTransfer.setDragImage()`](https://developer.mozilla.org/docs/Web/API/DataTransfer/setDragImage) method used to set a custom image when dragging and dropping, and [`secureConnectionStart`](https://developer.mozilla.org/docs/Web/API/PerformanceResourceTiming/secureConnectionStart), a property of the Performance Resource Timing API, which can be used for returning a timestamp immediately before the browser starts the handshake process to secure the current connection.

 In addition, no one likes enumerating the attributes collection, so we've added support for [`Element.getAttributeNames`](https://developer.mozilla.org/docs/Web/API/Element/getAttributeNames) to return the attribute names of the element as an Array of strings, as well as, [`Element.toggleAttribute`](https://developer.mozilla.org/docs/Web/API/Element/toggleAttribute) to toggle a boolean attribute (removing if present and adding if not).